Heartland (Smarsh book): Reception

-Heartland received positive reviews, with critics praising its boldness and insight.
 In the Los Angeles Times, Hampton cautions readers that the book does not fit neatly into binary political categories, offering neither affirmation to urban liberals nor rural "hagiography" to conservatives: "Because farms are often a go-to setting for Americana, you may think you have read this book before.
 You haven't.
 This is not The Grapes of Wrath or Hillbilly Elegy, and it is never saccharine or self-deluding.
 This is a tough, no-nonsense woman telling truth, and telling it hard."
 Elizabeth Catte of The Washington Post calls Heartland a "thoughtful, big-hearted tale" that breaks "the national silence that hangs over the lives of the poor."
 Francesca Mari of The New York Times describes the book as "a deeply humane memoir with crackles of clarifying insight," though she criticizes Smarsh's framing device: Some of the book is written as if addressed to an unborn child, which she claims forces "the otherwise sage Smarsh to write in the inexorably sentimental second person."
-The Columbia Journal praises Smarsh's prose for maintaining "an element of regional diction that permeates much of America’s best literature.
+The Columbia Journal praises Smarsh's prose for maintaining "an element of regional diction that permeates much of America's best literature.
 Her plain language with its unique country lilt is paired with elegant turns of phrase that describe both Smarsh's family's specificities and also broader truths."